utkarsh-chaurasia/Windows-based-Calculator-Using-GUI/README.md

 # Windows-based-Calculator-Using-GUI
 # ABSTRACT
-It is a windows-based application programme to calculate your every possible sum, substract, multiplication and divide to create this application I am using tha swing class of java.
+It is a windows-based application programme to calculate your every possible Addition, Substraction, Multiplication and Division to create this application I am using tha swing class of java.

 So, what is Swing class ?